TH3B35T/TH3B35T/README.md

 Front-end web developer (Vue.js)
 --------------------------------

-I have 2+ years of experience in web development and more than 4 years of help desk and technical support experience.
+I have 3+ years of experience in web development and around 4 years of help desk and technical support experience.
 I also worked on freelance projects in my free time since I was at the university.
 I am looking for a front-end role mainly using javascript.
 I am open to learning new technologies and trying new things.
 I gained knowledge by working on multiple freelancing projects.
 I also used to work while I was studying at the university.
 I am a fast learner and I am in love with new challenges.
 I am also good at troubleshooting and setting up the infrastructure.

 * 🌍  I'm based in Istanbul/Turkey
 * ✉️  You can contact me at [yossefzied@gmail.com](mailto:yossefzied@gmail.com)